 Since crowdfunding emerged as a promising funding source, it continues to expand into new industries.
 Today, the crowdfunding phenomenon is visible in businesses across the board, from charity to real estate to scientific research.
 If you have a brilliant idea or a cause you are passionate about, crowdfunding is the perfect tool to utilize to raise both money and support.
+Now you may be wondering, what are the top crowdfunding sites?

 With so many crowdfunding websites out there, it can be hard to determine which one will fit your needs and help you raise the most money.